yingweiwo

 Toxicity Summary

-The mode of action of riluzole is unknown.
-Its pharmacological properties include the following, some of which may be related to its effect: 1) an inhibitory effect on glutamate release (activation of glutamate reuptake), 2) inactivation of voltage-dependent sodium channels, and 3) ability to interfere with intracellular events that follow transmitter binding at excitatory amino acid receptors.
+The mechanism of action of riluzole is not fully understood.
+Its pharmacological properties include the following, some of which may be related to its action: 1) inhibition of glutamate release (activation of glutamate reuptake); 2) inactivation of voltage-dependent sodium channels; 3) interference with intracellular events following neurotransmitter binding on excitatory amino acid receptors.
+Hepatotoxicity

 Toxicity Data